Agnes Dürer: Marriage to Albrecht Dürer

 On 7 July 1494 Agnes married Albrecht Dürer, who was forced to stop his grand tour of Europe by his parents in order to marry her.
-According to the family chronicle she had a dowry of 200 guilders.
+According to the family chronicle, she had a dowry of 200 guilders.

-A first portrait drawing of Agnes from 1494 is known.
-Agnes Dürer was mostly responsible for the marketing of her husband's prints.
-They regularly visited fairs in order to sell his engravings; but usually they sold his prints at the Nuremberg weekly market.
-Their participation in fairs in Leipzig and Frankfurt are also documented.
-From September 1505 until May 1506 she did not return to her hometown from a visit to Frankfurt, probably because in Nuremberg the plague had broken out.
+The first known drawing of Agnes is from 1494.
+Agnes was mostly responsible for the marketing of her husband's prints.
+They regularly visited fairs in order to sell his engravings, but usually sold his prints at the Nuremberg weekly market.
+Their participation in fairs at Leipzig and Frankfurt are also documented.
+From September 1505 until May 1506 she did not return to her hometown from a visit to Frankfurt, probably because plague had broken out in Nuremberg.

-During the second trip by Albrecht Dürer to Italy she ran the workshop.
+During her husband's second trip to Italy, she ran the workshop.
 In the years 1520 and 1521 the couple traveled together in the Netherlands.
-The last known portrait of her which was painted on her 27th wedding anniversary, was from this period.
+The last known portrait of her, which was painted on their 27th wedding anniversary, was from this period.

-Her marriage with Albrecht Dürer remained childless.
-With Albrecht Dürer the family name died out.
-The marriage was not a generally happy one, as indicated by the letters of Albrecht Dürer in which he quipped to Willibald Pirckheimer in an extremely rough tone about his wife.
+Her marriage to Albrecht Dürer remained childless.
+Their relationship was not a generally happy one, as indicated by Dürer's letters in which he quipped to Willibald Pirckheimer in extremely rough tones about his wife.
 He called her an "old crow" and made other vulgar remarks.
-Pirckheimer also made no secret of his antipathy towards Agnes, describing her as a miserly shrew with a bitter tongue, who helped cause Dürer's death at a young age.
+Pirckheimer also made no secret of his antipathy towards Agnes, describing her as a miserly shrew with a bitter tongue, who contributed to Dürer's death at a young age.
 One author believes Albrecht was bisexual, if not homosexual, due to several of his works containing themes of homosexual desire, as well as the intimate nature of his correspondence with certain very close male friends.

 After the death of her husband (she was the sole heir), Agnes Dürer continued to sell his works.
-This was confirmed by Charles V, Holy Roman Emperor in 1528 with his purchase of Dürer's book Of human proportions.
+This was confirmed by Charles V, Holy Roman Emperor in 1528 with his purchase of Dürer's book Of Human Proportions.
 She died in 1539 in Nuremberg.